CoconutMacaroon/ms-wiki-changes-proposed/README.md

     $ make

-Now you've built everything you'll need for redis.
+Now that you've built everything you'll need for redis, go baack to the `metasmoke` directory: `cd ..`.
 We'll come back to run it in a later step.

 ## Getting a data dump